-The built environment industry is transforming faster in recent times, as the COVID-19 pandemic changed how the construction industry does business.
-New technologies and practices, stricter safety and security regulations will continue to bring challenges to industry professionals.
-Construction industry trends will bring rapid changes in global markets.
+The built environment real estate industry is transforming faster in recent times.
+New technologies and practices, stricter safety and security regulations, and sustainability goals will continue to bring challenges to industry professionals.
+Real estate industry trends will bring rapid changes in global markets.

-This on-demand virtual event features informative sessions given by UL safety experts on a range of topics impacting the built environment, safety and security.
-Hear what UL safety experts have to say about:
+This on-demand virtual event features informative sessions given by UL Solutions safety experts on a range of topics for safe, smart and sustainable buildings.
+Hear what UL Solutions experts have to say about:

 - Delivering Sustainability Safely in the Built Environment

 - Embodied Carbon Impacts: What Is It, Where to Find It, and How to Minimize It

 - A new approach to home construction using 3D Printing and UL 3401

 - Driving Business Outcomes through Smart Buildings